-In 1912, when Sax Rohmer dreamt up his fictional Dr Fu Manchu, the evil Chinese doctor set on world domination, Yellow Peril was rife.
-Often painted as a faceless existential threat to the western world, east Asians were seen as a force that needed to be suppressed.
-Over 100 years later, COVID-related racist attacks towards east and southeast Asians has demonstrated that Yellow Peril is still alive today.
+In 1912, when Sax Rohmer dreamt up his fictional character Fu Manchu, the evil Chinese doctor set on world domination, Yellow Peril was rife.
+Often painted as a faceless existential threat to the Western world, East Asians were seen as a force that needed to be suppressed.
+Over 100 years later, COVID-related racist attacks towards East and Southeast Asians have demonstrated that Yellow Peril is still alive today.

 Daniel York Loh, Elisabeth Gunawan, Eric Mok, Sabrina Pui Yee Chin, Luna Dai, Lilian Tsang, Joyce Veheary, Jacqui Ong, Kyoko Takenaka, Siu-see Hung, Hi Ching